akovanev/kovanev.github.io/_posts/2020-07-29-When-async-code-becomes-sync.md

 Continues Main.
 Worker threads count = 0.
 Managed thread Id 1 Ends Main.
 Worker threads count = 0.
 Managed thread Id 1</code></pre>

 The output shows the different message order which exactly corresponds to a *synchronous* run.
-The magic is that while a new run it appeared that <code>await Task.Delay(0);</code> can be done immediately.
-The main thread proceeded to the next command, then returned from the method and then, having reached <code>await simulateTask;</code>, went on as the task was already completed.
-The worker threads count value was constantly equal to zero during the run, only the thread with Id 1 was involved and no extra threads were taken from the <code>ThreadPool</code>.
+The magic is that while hvaing a new run it appears that <code>await Task.Delay(0);</code> can be done immediately.
+The main thread proceeds to the next command, then returns, and then, having reached <code>await simulateTask;</code>, goes ahead as the task is already completed.
+The worker threads count value is constantly equal to zero during the run.
+The main thread with Id 1 is the only that involved into the execution, and no extra threads are taken from the <code>ThreadPool</code>.

  The <code>ThreadPoolThreadCounter</code> implementation details can be found in <a href="/2020/07/29/Counter-of-working-threads">Counter of working threads.</a>